Find a Doctor

 - Fax: (602) 406-4402

-Michael T. Lawton, MD, is the President and CEO of Barrow Neurological Institute, Robert F. Spetzler Endowed Chair in Neurosciences, and Chair of the Department of Neurosurgery.
+Michael T. Lawton, MD, is the President and CEO of Barrow Neurological Institute, Robert F. Spetzler Endowed Chair for Neurosciences, and Chair of the Department of Neurosurgery.
 He is board certified by the American Board of Neurological Surgery.

-Knowing neurosurgical education must continue during the pandemic, Dr. Lawton launched Seven Series, a series collection of narrated case studies with histories, imaging studies, and illustrations from the Barrow Neuroscience Publications animation studio.
+Knowing neurosurgical education must continue during the pandemic, Dr. Lawton launched Seven Series, a collection of narrated case studies with histories, imaging studies, and illustrations from the Barrow Neuroscience Publications animation studio.
 He also initiated Barrow Neurosurgery Base Camp, a series of videos capturing resident teaching rounds to help neurosurgeons sharpen their skills.
-These efforts have helped to make him the one of the most prominent and influential neurosurgeons on Twitter.
+These efforts have helped to make him the one of the most prominent and influential neurosurgeons on X, formerly known as Twitter.
+Dr. Lawton also co-founded Mission: BRAIN, a teaching mission to raise the level of neurosurgery practiced in developing countries.
+The organization conducts annual missions in Mexico and Asia.

 To request an appointment with Dr. Lawton, please call (602) 406-3181.